Faisal-AlDhuwayhi/Solving-TSP-using-MST-Heuristic/README.md

 However, using the brute-force approach (optimal solution) is not the best choice though, due to the massive growth of the solution time versus the input size.

-Finally, we can figure out that the approximation algorithm is a good choice but it’s also a double-edged sword algorithm, since it gives a faster running time but not always giving the correct solution.
+At the end, we can figure out that the approximation algorithm is a good choice but it’s also a double-edged sword algorithm, since it gives a faster running time but not always giving the correct solution.

+---

-- Finally, there are more details and more information about the experiment that can be found in the [**Report**](Report.pdf).
+- Finally, There are more details and more information about the experiment that can be found in the [**Report**](Report.pdf).
 Also, the graphs that have been used in the experiments appear inside the [**Experimental graph folder**](The-Experimental-Graph/).